Chongqing Travel Guide (2025): Best Itinerary, Hotels, Things to Do

 Visit this engineering wonder—a 300-meter horizontal skyscraper suspended between four towers—with its spectacular observation deck offering 360° panoramic views.

-For the brave, there is a swing on the bridge that goes over the edge — while perfectly safe, it make your heart rate go up (my daughter didn‘t allow me to go, and I think I am greatful for that)
+For the brave, there is a swing on the bridge that goes over the edge — while perfectly safe, it make your heart rate go up (my daughter didn‘t allow me to go, and I think I am grateful for that)

 Take a day trip to hot springs